Visitors Guide. (Feel free to use all content with credit to VisitNorman. For hi-res photo requests, contact Stefanie Brickman, email@example.com.)

 TV and film star James Garner grew up in Norman while country music superstar Toby Keith and Olympic gold medalists Nadia Comaneci and Bart Conner make their home in Norman now.

 Cincinnati Bengals Head Coach Zac Taylor is a Norman native, graduating from Norman High School.
-NBA Rookie of the Year finalist Trae Young graduated from Norman North High School and grew up practicing at the Cleveland County YMCA.
+NBA All-Star Trae Young graduated from Norman North High School and grew up practicing at the Cleveland County YMCA.
 He and his family made a multi-million-dollar donation to the Young Family Athletic Center, a public/private partnership on the multipurpose athletic facility to be located in the University North Park development.